 Understanding UX Strategy

 UX strategy doesn’t exist in isolation but rather is a natural extension of broader strategic efforts.
-It operates within a hierarchy of strategies, cascading from broader business objectives down to specific UX goals.
+It operates within a hierarchy of strategies, cascading from broader business model and objectives down to specific UX goals.
 You could visualize this dependency as follows:

 This infographic is just an example.
 The structure of strategic efforts is different from company to company.
 The larger the company, the more levels you have to work with.

-While the place of UX strategy in the larger picture may vary, its components are very similar.
-UX strategy can be distilled into three fundamental components:
+While the place of UX strategy in the larger picture may vary, its components are very similar: business strategy at the core and supporting substrategies at the periphery.

 - Path from A to B: The roadmap to achieve the UX vision.